headforwards-spd/headforwards-website/src/pages/wordpress-blog/2013-08-free-agile-on-the-beach-tickets.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2013/08/free-agile-on-the-beach-tickets"
+path: /2013/08/free-agile-on-the-beach-tickets
-title: "Free Agile on the Beach Tickets 2013"
+title: 'Free Agile on the Beach Tickets 2013'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/agileonthebeach.jpg, text: 'Agile on the Beach'}
+    - {image: //headforwards.com/wp-content/files_mf/agileonthebeachbeachparty.jpg, text: ""}
+    - {image: //headforwards.com/wp-content/files_mf/agileonthebeachcornwall.jpg, text: ""}
-date: "2013-08-12T15:11:26.000Z"
+date: '2013-08-12T15:11:26.000Z'
-modified: "2015-09-02T12:12:32.000Z"
+modified: '2015-09-02T12:12:32.000Z'
-excerpt: "At Headforwards we believe in Agile and would like to share this with more people just like you.
-If you would like to attend one of the UK’s top conferences, Agile on the Beach, then we’d like to help you get there. \\Agile on the Beach is a two day conference on the Cornish coast …"
+excerpt: 'At Headforwards we believe in Agile and would like to share this with more people just like you.
+If you would like to attend one of the UK’s top conferences, Agile on the Beach, then we’d like to help you get there. \\Agile on the Beach is a two day conference on the Cornish coast …'
+categories:
+    - Agile
+    - Coding
+    - News
+    - 'The Headforwards Team'
+tags:
+    - Agile
+    - 'Agile on the Beach'
+    - 'Agile Project Management'
+    - 'Agile Software Development'
+    - Business
+    - 'careers in cornwall'
+    - Cornwall
+    - 'free tickets'
-categories: ["Agile","Coding","News","The Headforwards Team"]
+    - Headforwards
-tags: ["Agile","Agile on the Beach","Agile Project Management","Agile Software Development","Business","careers in cornwall","Cornwall","free tickets","Headforwards","Headforwards Team","Infomational","scrum","Software","Software Cornwall","software jobs","software jobs cornwall","software jobs in cornwall","tickets","tickets to agile on the beach"]
+    - 'Headforwards Team'
+    - Infomational
+    - scrum
+    - Software
+    - 'Software Cornwall'
+    - 'software jobs'
+    - 'software jobs cornwall'
+    - 'software jobs in cornwall'
+    - tickets
+    - 'tickets to agile on the beach'
 author:
-  id: "e83942f5-3f47-50f6-ab58-7fef99205f81"
+    id: e83942f5-3f47-50f6-ab58-7fef99205f81
-  slug: "toby"
+    slug: toby
-  name: "Toby"
+    name: Toby
-  path: "/author/toby/"
+    path: /author/toby/

 ---
 At Headforwards we believe in Agile and would like to share this with more people just like you.
 If you would like to attend one of the UK’s top conferences, [Agile on the Beach](http://www.agileonthebeach.com), then we’d like to help you get there.